News: Survey for Arbutus Lake No. 5 Park

 Arbutus Lake No. 5 park is located on E. Arbutus Lake Rd.
 This park is a nice mixture of grass and trees right on Arbutus Lake.
 It contains picnic tables, grills, some playground equipment and fishing pier.

--Pines Park is an 80 acres parcel located off Eikey Rd.
+Pines Park is an 80 acres parcel located off Eikey Rd.
 Pines Park is priority #2 on the action plan.
 A comprehensive site plan has been completed for 20 of the 80 acres.
 This plan includes a baseball field, a football field, tennis courts, skating rink, paved walking trails, a playground and picnic areas.

 Killingsworth Park is a 50 acre parcel located on Chandler Lake Rd. and Pointview Rd.
 This park offers skiing and hiking trails, a pavilion with tables and a swing set for kids.

--Kelly Park is a 2 acre lot that contains two storage buildings for township equipment and a boat launch for Chandler Lake.
+Kelly Park is a 2 acre lot that contains two storage buildings for township equipment and a boat launch for Chandler Lake.

 Gens Park is a .62 acre site on US 31 near Holiday Rd. right on East Bay.
-This park is a recent acquistion (1994) and has been the top priority on the commissions 5-year action plan since 2001.
+This park is a recent acquisition (1994) and has been the top priority on the commissions 5-year action plan since 2001.
 Gens offers a paved parking lot, bathhouse with flush toilets, a boardwalk to the beach and a nice beach/deck area with picnic areas and grills.
 Recent upgrades include a walkway through the marsh grass to the beach due to low water levels.

 Pine Grove Park is a two lot parcel located in the Pine Grove sub-division.
 This park offers a basketball court, playground equipment and a picnic area.
 This is the only township park that does not offer restroom facilities.